zarr-developers/zarr-python/docs/user-guide/v3_migration.rst

 ~~~~~~~~~~~~~

 There is a new configuration system based on `donfig <https://github.com/pytroll/donfig>`_,
-which can be accessed via :data:`zarr.config`.
+which can be accessed via :mod:`zarr.core.config`.
 Configuration values can be set using code like the following:

 .. code-block:: python